gcristian/minka/README.md

  - Which may lead to have weighted processing queues for different requirements,
  - so then you're needing again some kind of RDBMS/Queue with lot of flags and preconditions

-OK you're doing an ad-hoc distributed processing solution, lot of complexity will keep arising from the first innocent initiative to solve the problem.
-And the What if’s could get funnier:
+OK you're doing an ad-hoc distributed processing solution, lot of complexity will keep arising.
+And the What ifs could get funnier:

  - WIF you need to keep only data distributed not processes ?
  - WIF your processing stages are implemented on different platforims or languages ?